Balut (food): Dishes and vending

 Balut eggs are savored for their balance of textures and flavors.
-The broth surrounding the embryo is sipped from the egg before the shell is peeled, and the yolk and young chick inside can be eaten.
-All of the contents of the egg may be consumed, although the white albumen may remain uneaten depending on the age of the fertilized egg.
+The broth surrounding the embryo is often sipped from the egg before the shell is peeled, then the yolk and young chick inside can be eaten.
+All of the contents of the egg may be consumed, although the white albumen may remain uneaten, depending on the age of the fertilized egg.
 This white albumen may have an unappetizing cartilaginous taste and is tough and rubbery in texture.

-In the Philippines, balut have recently entered haute cuisine by being served as appetizers in restaurants, cooked adobo style, fried in omelettes, or even used as filling in baked pastries.
+In the Philippines, balut has recently entered haute cuisine by being served as appetizers in restaurants, cooked adobo style, fried in omelettes, or even used as filling in baked pastries.
 In Vietnam, balut is eaten with a pinch of pepper salt with lime/kumquat or ginger and rau răm (also known as laksa leaf).
+The dish "trứng vịt lộn" can be served as boiled balut or grilled balut.
 In Cambodia, balut is eaten while still warm in the shell and served with nothing more than a little garnish, which is usually a mixture of lime juice and ground pepper.